Performance Venues for Rent in Boston, MA

 You can put on just about anything here.
 Concerts, plays, film screenings, dance shows, or poetry slams.
 Boston's venues are super versatile.
 Bigger spots like Royale are built for live music or DJ nights, while a place like a church hall is better for classical performances or acoustic sets

 Yes, loads of them.
-If you're just starting out or doing a low-budget show, places like Vivid Oblivion in Cambridge charge around $80/hour and still feel legit.
+If you're just starting out or doing a low-budget show, community halls like the RTI Empowerment Center in Stoughton charge around $75/hour and still feel legit.
 Another Age Studios in Newton is another solid option at $150/hour for about 40 guests.
 These work great for workshops, open mics, and small theatre.
 You don't need a big stage to make an impact.

 People also search for